raspberrypilearning/target-practice/en/step_5.md

  + `=` is used for **assignment** — like `arrow_x = 200` to set the value of a variable
  + `==` is used to test **equivalence** — like `hit_color == bullseye` — if the things on either side have the same value, then the test is `True`, otherwise it is `False`

+Change the code in your `print()` ro give a score:

 --- code ---
 ---
 language: python
 filename: main.py - mouse_pressed()
 line_numbers: true
-line_number_start: 9
+line_number_start: 8
-line_highlights: 10-14
+line_highlights: 10-11
 ---
 #The mouse_pressed function goes here
 def mouse_pressed():
   if hit_color == outer:
-    #Like functions, 'if' statements are indented
-    print('You hit the outer circle, 50 points!')
+    print('You hit the outer circle, 50 points!') #Like functions, 'if' statements are indented

 --- /code ---